 It can be hard to avoid all plastics, but you can limit your exposure in various ways.
 Plastic is already part of our life, which means that it can be hard to live without it.
 But striving to live plastic-free should be one of your goals.
 With every year that passes, that has been becoming easier as producers introduce more and more plastic alternatives.
 Here are a few tips that will help you reduce the plastic items you use.

-When travelling, carry a travel mug and a reusable water bottle.
+When traveling, carry a travel mug and a reusable water bottle.
 Pack some food in stainless steel, glass, cloth sandwich bags, stacking metal tiffins or a wooden Bento box.
-When going to a supermarket for shopping or farmer’s market, carry a reusable bag.
+Carry a reusable bag when going to a supermarket for shopping or a farmer’s market.
 It is also good you measure the bag before you fill it.

-It is absurd to buy bottled water in Australia considering that the tap water is more regulated than bottled water.
-The sellers simply supply filtered tap water in the plastic bottles and overprice it.
-In other words, you will be wasting your valuable resources by going for the bottled water and the result will be more unnecessary plastic waste that will never get recycled.
+It is absurd to buy bottled water in Australia, considering that tap water is more regulated than bottled water.
+The sellers supply filtered tap water in plastic bottles and overprice it.
+In other words, you will be wasting your valuable resources by going for bottled water, resulting in more unnecessary plastic waste that will never get recycled.

 The more items you buy at a time, the more you are likely to save on the packaging.
-Even though this mentality has been a norm for a very long time at the bulk food stores, it has now become a norm in our supermarkets.
-By buying in bulk, you will reduce your expenses on food, transport and the gas you use to make extra trips to stores.
+Even though this mentality has been a norm for a long time at bulk food stores, it has now become a norm in our supermarkets.
+Buying in bulk will reduce your expenses on food, transport and the gas you use to make extra trips to stores.
 Start searching for items like larger cheese wheels that come without plastic packaging and stock up on them when possible.

 Convenience foods have stood as a top culprit for excessive garbage associated with packaging.
-Suppliers package the frozen foods in cardboards after wrapping them with plastic and mostly, the carton is usually lined with plastic.
+Suppliers package frozen foods in cardboard after wrapping them with plastic; mostly, the carton is usually lined with plastic.
 There is no way around this.
-You have to forget about the shopping habit if you are serious about going plastic free.
+You have to forget about the shopping habit if you are serious about going plastic-free.

 Baking soda comes in larger cardboard boxes and vinegar is available in larger glass jars.
 You can use the two to scour, clean and disinfect your house in addition to washing the dishes.
-That way, you will avoid the plastic cleaning bottles.
-You can also use baking soda and vinegar to replace the conditioner and shampoo bottles in your home or turn the soda into a homemade deodorant.
+That way, you will avoid plastic cleaning bottles.
+You can also use baking soda and vinegar to replace your home’s conditioner and shampoo bottles or turn the soda into a homemade deodorant.
 That is an important step towards living a plastic-free life.

 Participation in the Plastic Free July campaign is an important step towards minimising plastic waste in our towns and streets.
-Studies show that plastic waste is a big threat to marine life and around 80% of the debris in oceans comes from the land.
-The plastic debris affects over 270 marine animal species.
+Studies show that plastic waste is a big threat to marine life; around 80% of ocean debris comes from the land.
+Plastic debris affects over 270 marine animal species.
 That is why you have to change your lifestyle.

 Paul’s Rubbish Removal is a big advocate of recycling and using non-plastic items that can be reused and recycled.
 Call Paul for all your junk removal needs.
 We’ll provide you with a service of both collection and safe disposal.
 Leave all your worries to us.